More About The Organisation

 How do you promote positive relationships and ensure good, ongoing communication with families?

 Class teachers are always happy to discuss how well your child is doing; these discussions do not need to be limited to the regular IEP review meetings.
-Some children may also have a home/school communication book so that parents/carers and teachers can monitor progress, record concerns or share achievements.

 All reports from outside agencies are passed to you with their ideas for support or resources that may be used at home.
 You will also receive an annual report from the class teacher for your child and there are two annual parents evening sessions to attend.